ctrl-plus-w/express-sequelize-typescript-template/README.md

 The project's env variable need by default is the `CLIENT_URL` variable which is used by the cors middleware to allow only this URL.
 An other env variable is available : the `PORT` variable which sets the server listening port for requests (5500 by default).

-The project includes eight commands.
+The project includes eight scripts.
 Three for the development stage and four for the production stage.
 - `build` : Compile and build the `/src` folder and files into the `/dist` folder.
 - `start` : Run the server on the port specified on the `.env` file (if the port isn't specified, the 5500 port is used).
 - `db:setup` : Setup the database, synchronise the tables and seeds from the `database/seed.ts` file.
 (Warning: every table is dropped and re-created, so all the content will be erased)